2019 Strategic Plan: A Working Document

 - New Business

 Article VII BOARD OF DIRECTORS The business of this organization shall be managed by a Board of Directors consisting of up to 12 members.
 The directors to be chosen for the ensuing year shall be chosen at the annual meeting of this organization in the same manner and style as the officers of this organization and they shall stand for reelection every 2 years.
 The Board of Directors shall have the control and management of the affairs and business of this organization.
 Such Board of Directors shall only act in the name of the organization when it shall be regularly convened by its chairman after due notice to all the directors of such meeting.
 Two thirds of the members of the Board of Directors shall constitute a quorum, and the meetings of the Board of Directors shall be held monthly.
 Each director shall have one vote and such voting may not be done by proxy.
-Voting electronically is allowed.
-Develop/describe protocol for electronic voting.
+Voting electronically is allowed on motions made at a regular meeting.
 The Board of Directors may make such rules and regulations covering its meetings as it may in its discretion determine necessary.
 Vacancies in the Board of Directors shall be filled by a vote of the majority of the remaining members of the Board of Directors for the balance of the year.
 The President of the organization by virtue of his or her office shall be Chairman of the Board of Directors.
 The Board of Directors shall select one of their members as Secretary, Vice President and Treasurer.
 A director may be removed when sufficient cause exists for such removal.
 The Board of Directors may entertain charges against any director.
 The Board of Directors shall adopt such rules for this hearing as it may in its discretion consider necessary for the best interests of the organization.
 A member of the Board of Directors who is absent from more than 25% of the meetings of the Board of Directors will constitute a cause for removal of that member from the Board of Directors.
-Article VIII OFFICERS The officers of the organization shall be as follows: President: Vice President: Secretary: Treasurer: The President shall preside at all membership meetings.
-He or she shall by virtue of their office be Chairman of the Board of Directors.
-He or she shall present at each annual meeting of the organization an annual report of the work of the organization.
-He or she shall see all books, reports and certificates required by law are properly kept or filed.
-He or she shall be one of the officers who may sign the checks or drafts of the organization.
-He or she shall have such powers as may be reasonably construed as belonging to the chief executive of any organization.
-The Vice President shall in the event of the absence or inability of the President to exercise his or her office become acting president of the organization with all the rights, privileges and powers as if he or she had been the duly elected president.
-The Secretary shall keep the minutes and records of the organization in appropriate books and online.
-It shall be their duty to file any certificate required by any statute, federal or state.
-He or she shall give and serve all notices to members of this organization.
-He or she shall be the official custodian of the records and seal of this organization.
-He or she may be one of the officers required to sign the checks and drafts of the organization.
-He or she shall present to the membership at any meetings any communication addressed to them as Secretary of the organization.
-He or she shall submit to the Board of Directors any communications which shall be addressed to him or her as Secretary of the organization.
-He or she shall attend to all correspondence of the organization and shall exercise all duties incident to the office of Secretary.
-The Treasurershall have the care and custody of all monies belonging to the organization and shall be solely responsible for such monies or securities of the organization.
-He or she must be one of the officers who shall sign checks or drafts of the organization.
-No special fund may be set aside that shall make it unnecessary for the Treasurer to sign the checks issued upon it.
-He or she shall render at stated periods as the Board of Directors shall determine a written account of the finances of the organization and such report shall be physically affixed to the minutes of the Board of Directors of such meeting.
-He or she shall exercise all duties incident to the office of Treasurer.
-Officers shall by virtue of their office be members of the Board of Directors.
-Article IX SALARIES The Board of Directors shall hire and fix the compensation of any and all employees which they in their discretion may determine to be necessary for the conduct of the business of the organization.
-No officer shall for reason of their office be entitled any salary or compensation, but nothing herein shall be construed to prevent an officer or director for receiving any compensation from the organization for duties other than as a director or officer.
-Article X COMMITTEES All committees of this organization shall be affirmed by the Board of Directors and their term of office shall be for a period of one year or less if sooner terminated by the action of the Board of Directors.
-Article XI DUES The dues of this organization shall be: Student $15.00 Professional $30.00 Article XII AMENDMENTS These By-Laws may be altered, amended, repealed or added to by an affirmative vote of not less than two thirds of the members present at the annual meeting.
-This document last updated by majority vote at the Annual Meeting, October 17, 2015

 Board Roles, Requirements and Guidelines